MCAL: Minimum Cost Human-Machine Active Labeling: Abstract

 \section{Abstract}

-Labeling a data set completely is important for groundtruth generation.
-In this paper, we consider the problem of \textit{minimum-cost} labeling: classifying all images in a large data set with a target accuracy bound at minimum dollar cost.
-Human labeling can be prohibitive, so we train a classifier to accurately label part of the data set.
-However, training the classifier can be expensive too, particularly with active learning.
-Our min-cost labeling uses a variant of active learning to learn a model to predict the optimal training set size for the classifier that minimizes \textit{overall cost}, then uses active learning to train the classifier to maximize the number of samples the classifier can correctly label.
-We validate our approach on well known public data sets such as Fashion, CIFAR-10 and CIFAR-100.
-In some cases, our approach has 6$\times$ lower overall cost relative to human labeling, and is always cheaper than the cheapest active learning strategy.
+Today, ground-truth generation uses data sets annotated by cloud-based annotation services.
+These services rely on human annotation, which can be prohibitively expensive.
+In this paper, we consider the problem of \textit{hybrid human-machine} labeling, which trains a classifier to accurately auto-label \textit{part} of the data set.
+However, training the classifier can be expensive too.
+We propose an iterative approach that minimizes total \textit{overall} cost by, at each step, \textit{jointly} determining which samples to label using humans and which to label using the trained classifier.
+We validate our approach on well known public data sets such as Fashion-MNIST, CIFAR-10, CIFAR-100, and ImageNet.
+In some cases, our approach has 6$\times$ lower overall cost relative to human labeling the entire data set, and is always cheaper than the cheapest competing strategy.